-From coffee to candles, the yummiest pumpkin spice products of 2021 | CNN Underscored
+Pumpkin spice season is here: 24 items you'll want to buy ASAP | CNN Underscored

 Green Mountain Coffee Roasters Pumpkin Spice Coffee ($12.94; walmart.com)

-These k-cups are a quick and easy way to show — and drink up — that fall excitement.
+These K-Cups are a quick and easy way to show — and drink up — that fall excitement.

 Organic Pumpkin Spice Coffee (8.99; thrivemarket.com)